sirdog9001/EnduraNet-Docs/docs/edit/edit-certs.md

 For user convenience the following conditions apply.
 These are enforced programmatically and will result in a kick-back to the form if violated.

 - `Expiry Interval` may not equal or exceed 400 days.

+## Deletion
+Deletion of certifications is not supported as they are necessary to avoid data corruption.
+It is on the roadmap to implement systems to allow certifications which have been sunset to be hidden from view.